Joaohsd/client-server/README.md

 ## **Docker**
 ---
 In order to start the containers of mongo application and mongo-express application run the command above.
+Maybe, it is necessary to execute as **sudo** if your user is not in the docker group.

 ```shell
 docker compose -f docker/docker-compose.yml up